SIOUX FALLS OPEN MARTIAL ARTS TOURNAMENT

 Ties:

 In the event of a tie for 1st, 2nd, or 3rd place, those competitors will be asked to perform their demonstration again.
 Defensive techniques may be the same techniques previously demonstrated, or a different demonstration.
-In the event of a second tie, judges will be asked to point to the competitor he or she believes deserves to win.
+In the event of a second tie, judges will be asked to point to the team he or she believes deserves to win.
 The competitor with the most votes will be declared winner.

 Competition: